FREE SHIPPING Across Canada*

 Fireworks have a shelf life of at least 5 years so long as they are protected from dampness, excessive humidity or moisture.
 Although a firework will likely continue to function beyond this time, chemical degradation may result in less vivid colour or a slightly lower shooting height.

 » Ideally, you should store your fireworks in a cardboard box placed within a cool, dry environment with a fairly consistent temperature.
 You should also ensure that they are inaccessible to children.
-Stored in this manner, your leftover fireworks from Victoria Day, Canada Day, Labour Day, Diwali or New Year's will be safe and ready to use at your next celebration.
+Stored in this way, your leftover fireworks from Victoria Day, Canada Day, Labour Day, Diwali or New Year's will be safe and ready to use at your next celebration.

 » Do not store fireworks in a sealed plastic cooler, plastic tub, or tupperware container: these materials prevent air circulation and may cause condensation, which can damage your fireworks.